The most popular traditional Christmas foods consumed on Christmas Day

 19. Eggs

 Why so popular?
-Not one we necessarily expected on the list of Christmas foods, but they’re up there as a key ingredient in lots of our festive sweet treats, whether that be as in a chocolate yule log, or in our Christmas gingerbread bakes.
+Not one we necessarily expected on the list of Christmas foods, but they’re up there as a key ingredient in lots of our festive sweet treats, whether that be in a chocolate yule log, or in our Christmas gingerbread man biscuits.
 They’re also obviously a perfect breakfast food over the festive period, whether that be a fried egg on the top of a Boxing Day bubble and squeak or paired with smoked salmon and bagels.

 How to serve: How about an eggs benedict on Christmas morning, a special omelette, or even a kedgeree?
 Eggs also make for great canapes – go retro with a plate of devilled eggs – or add chopped boiled eggs to a plate of smoked salmon.